Padinant/Virtual-Triage-System/INSTALL.md

 handle multiple chat sessions as conversations in multiple chat rooms (called "channels" in IRC terminology) between the same two bots (one representing the chatbot and one representing the user).

+## psycopg2-binary (optional)

+This is how SQLAlchemy communicates with PostgreSQL.
+If you are using SQLite, this dependency is not used.